yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/Before the HOL - Microservices architecture.md

     -   Durability tier: Leave **Bronze** selected.

-    -   Virtual machine size: Select a VM size of D1\_V2 Standard and select Select on the Choose a size blade.
+    -   Virtual machine size: Select a VM size of **D1\_V2 Standard** and select Select on the Choose a size blade.

         ![On the Cluster configuration blade, under Virtual Machine Size, D1\_V2 Standard is indicated.](media/ClusterConfigurationBlade.png "Cluster configuration blade")

     -   Single node cluster: Leave unchecked.

-    -   Initial VM scale set capacity: Leave set to 5.
+    -   Initial VM scale set capacity: Leave set to **5**.

-    -   Custom endpoints: Enter 8082.
+    -   Custom endpoints: Enter **8082**.
 This will allow the Web API to be accessible through the cluster.

     -   Enable reverse proxy: Leave unchecked.